 This masterplan was prepared on 19.11.20 for the information of prospective purchasers only and is subject to change.
 Purchasers must make and rely on their own enquiries.
-To the extent of inconsistency between this masterplan and the conditions of the Contract For Sale of Land relating to the lots, the Contract For Sale takes precedence in all instances.
+To the extent of inconsistency between this masterplan and the conditions of the Contract For Sale of Land relating to the lots, the Contract for Sale takes precedence in all instances.
 I. Utility Services - The location of roads and drainage structures, utility services, including sewer lines shown on the plan are based on design information only.
-The final position of utility services as constructed may vary from these locations.
-2. Landscaping and Embellishments - The depiction of landscaping, footpath paving, street tree planting, the embellishment of parks, playgrounds and alike on the plan is indicative only and are subject to change.
-The depictions on the plan do not necessarily reflect final designs which require the input and approval of various authorities.
-3.Development application (DA 10.2019.296.001) has been lodged for the area shown as 'Historical Camden Park Estate Central Creamery and Rotolactor' (Creamery).
+The final position of utility services 'as constructed may vary from these locations.
+2. Landscaping and Embellishments - The depiction of landscaping, footpath paving, street tree dembellishment of parks, playgrounds and alike on the plan is including sewer lines shown on the plan are based on design information only.
+The final position of utility services 'as constructed may vary from these locations.
+2. Landscaping and Embellishments - The depiction of landscaping, footpath paving, street tree dembellishment of parks, playgrounds and alike on the plan is nictavitie only and are subject to change.
+The depiction Camden Park Estate Central Creamery and Rotolactor' (Creamery).
 The Creamery may be subject to further statutory approvals and is subject to construction.
 The delivery of the Creamery will not be owned or managed by Mirvac and timings and outcome are outside of Mirvac's control and subject to change and delay.
 The Creamery may not be complete at the time of settlements.
 Purchasers should make and rely on their own enquiries in relation to the Creamery.
-4. Mirvac does not give any warranty or make any representations, expressed or implied about the completeneor accuracy of any information in this document or provided in connection with it.
+4. Mirvac does not give any warranty or make any representations, expressed or implied about the completeness or accuracy of any information in this document or provided in connection with it.
 This document is not binding on Mirvac and is not intended to be relied upon.
 Mirvac expressly disclaims any and all liability relating to, or resulting from, the use of, or reliance on, any information contained in this document by any persons.
-Prepared as at 19/11/20.
+Prepar